 Grant Search Results

 The Roma Initiatives Office offers grants for timely actions that promote structural change for the benefit of Roma or respond to anti-Roma events.

 The Open Society Fellowship is designed to support individuals pursuing innovative and unconventional approaches to fundamental open society challenges.

-The program offers recent MA and PhD graduates in the social sciences and humanities an opportunity to gain first-hand policy research and advocacy experience at think tanks in Europe and the former Soviet Union.
+The Think Tank Fund aims to attract recent graduates of MA and PhD programs in the social sciences and humanities to select think tanks in Central and Eastern Europe, South Eastern Europe, and the former Soviet Union

-The International Higher Education Support Program invites project proposals from students within its Student Initiatives from university student communities in Ukraine.
+The International Higher Education Support Program invites proposals for projects that enhance the role of university communities in the advancement of human rights.